Share

 There is no expiration date on creativity or the work of older artists.

 Some occupations, such as pro sports, have age limits.
-Tom Brady, in his early 40s, is a dinosaur in the NFL.
-And while Brady defies age and norms, we all know his remaining time playing as an elite athlete is short.
+In his early 40s, Tom Brady was a dinosaur in the NFL.
+And while Brady defies age and norms, we all know his remaining time playing as an elite athlete was short.

 Many corporations have mandatory retirement ages.
-They shove people out the door at 65 whether they have more to contribute or not.
+They shove people out the door at 65, regardless of whether they have more to contribute.

 Artists don’t have a shelf life.
 They are seemingly immune to ageist perceptions and traditional notions of retirement.